-Marginalized and susceptible groups Compliance assessment Considering the initial during the implementation may be required No context of this project to map out any groups involved in project activities or activity objectives, assessment is strongly advised during the implementation Human Rights Further compliance assessment is not requiredNo Indonesia highly regards the significance of upholding Human Rights Gender Equality and Empowerment of Women Compliance assessment during the implementation may be required No Several projects indeed aim to empower the women groups' skills by providing skill training.
-Compliance assessment during the implementation may be required Core Manpower Rights Compliance assessment during the implementation may be required No Primary Employee Policy in this project is consistent with the Adaptation principle policy Indigenous PopulationPeople Compliance assessment during the implementation may be required No So far, there is no relevant conflict with any specific national, as well as local/customary regulation.
+List of Environmental and Social Principles No further assessment requirements for compliance Potential Impacts and Risks - further assessment and management needed for compliance Compliance with the law Further compliance assessment is not required The result of this project, as well as its process, are consistent with many policies and regulations of the government of Republic of Indonesia and further support the government programs.
+Access and Equality Compliance assessment during the implementation may be required In connection with the process and result, as well as its benefit pertaining to access and gender equality, potential gender-based involvement in this project may require further discussion.
+Marginalized and susceptible groups Compliance assessment during the implementation may be required Considering the initial context of this project to map out any groups involved in project activities or activity objectives, assessment is strongly advised during the implementation Human Rights Further compliance assessment is not required Indonesia highly regards the significance of upholding Human Rights Gender Equality and Empowerment of Women Compliance assessment during the implementation may be required Several projects indeed aim to empower the women groups' skills by providing skill training.
+Compliance assessment during the implementation may be required

+Core Manpower Rights Compliance assessment during the implementation may be required Primary Employee Policy in this project is consistent with the Adaptation principle policy Indigenous People Compliance assessment during the implementation may be required So far, there is no relevant conflict with any specific national, as well as local/customary regulation.
 In the event that any conflict arises, the project shall adjust to eliminate the conflict.
-Forced resettlement Further compliance assessment is not requiredNo This project will strengthen local society adaptability.
-Protection of Natural Habitat Further compliance assessment is not required No Based on the initial assessment, this project focuses on the development of natural habitat protection.
-However, its implementation may require assessment Biodiversity Conservation Further compliance assessment is not required One of the programs in this project focuses on the development and potentials of the existing biodiversity Climate change Further compliance assessment is not requiredNo - Prevention of Pollution and Efficiency of Resources No Compliance assessment during the implementation may be required =

-Public Health Compliance assessment during the implementation may be required No Since there are numerous projects requiring active participation of the society, further compliance assessment during the implementation may be required Cultural and Physical Heritage Compliance assessment during the implementation may be required No Since the project location is strictly situated in waters and offshore areas, there is no cultural and physical heritage sites to be found Field and Land Conservation Further compliance assessment is not required No Potential location for this project object shall be evaluated prior to the project implementation
+Forced resettlement Further compliance assessment is not required This project will strengthen local society adaptability.
+Protection of Natural Habitat Further compliance assessment is not required Based on the initial assessment, this project focuses on the development of natural habitat protection.
+However, its implementation may require assessment Biodiversity Conservation Further compliance assessment is not required One of the programs in this project focuses on the development and potentials of the existing biodiversity Climate change Further compliance assessment is not required - Prevention of Pollution and Efficiency of Resources Compliance assessment during the implementation may be required - Public Health Compliance assessment during the implementation may be required Since there are numerous projects requiring active participation of the society, further compliance assessment during the implementation may be required Cultural and Physical Heritage Compliance assessment during the implementation may be Since the project location is strictly situated in waters and offshore areas, there is required no cultural and physical heritage sites to be found Field and Land Conservation Further compliance assessment is not required Potential location for this project object shall be evaluated prior to the project implementation implementation